OzBoz-Dev/eggcraft/README.md

 </details>

 ## Installing
-### Using Curseforge/Modrinth
+### Using a Jar
-1. Download the correct version of the mod as a JAR from curseforge/modrinth.
+1. Download the correct version of the mod as a JAR from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/eggcraft-by-ozboz), [Modrinth](https://modrinth.com/mod/eggcraft-by-ozboz), or the [releases tab](https://github.com/OzBoz-Dev/eggcraft/releases/).
-2. Download the correct version of Fabric API, and optionally REI (Roughly Enough Items).
+3. Download the correct version of Fabric API, and optionally REI (Roughly Enough Items).
-3. Place both Jars into the mods folder under .minecraft/mods.
+4. Place both Jars into the mods folder under .minecraft/mods.
-4. Run Fabric Loader from the Minecraft Launcher
+5. Run Fabric Loader from the Minecraft Launcher

 ### Compile from Source
 1. This will require the right JRE version (Java 21).